 Every child's progress is regularly assessed and detailed records are maintained.
+In addition to this

-In addition, parent and teacher consultations are held in the Autumn and Spring terms for you to discuss the progress of your child.
+Parent/Teacher consultations are held in the Autumn and Spring terms for you to discuss the progress of your child.
+A record of this meeting and any concerns are written in the child's Pupil Profile.
 A formal written report is issued at the end of the summer term.
 Following the report there is an opportunity for you to meet with your child's class teacher to discuss any further concerns.